MisterRooster/ogl-particles/README.md

 # ogl-particles

 Particle simulation with OpenGL.
-Simulated on the CPU and rendered on the GPU.
+The particles are solved on the CPU and rendered on the GPU.
-Can handle 500k particles on an AMD R9 290X graphics card.
+Handles half a million particles on an AMD R9 290X GPU.

 > **Note**:
-A recent GPU with fresh drivers is necessary to run this application.
+A relatively recent GPU with fresh drivers is necessary to run this application.
 Support for OpenGL 4.4 core profile is required.

 ## Controls